afolhabeeb/alx-higher_level_programming/0x02-python-import_modules/README.md

-This directory house the task on the Python import and modules
+This is the file directory for the Python - import and modules project.